vacp2p/rfc/waku.md

 2. Topic specific recommendations

 Consider partition topics based on some usage, to avoid too much traffic on a single topic.

+### Node discovery

+[Discovery v4](https://github.com/ethereum/devp2p/wiki/Discovery-Overview) SHOULD NOT be used, because it doesn't distinguish between capabilities.
+It will thus have a hard time finding Waku/Whisper nodes.

+[Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) MAY be used.
+However, it is quite bandwidth heavy for resource restricted devices.
+Thus, some lighter discovery mechanism is used.
+For some ad hoc ideas, see the current ad hoc implementation used in the [Status spec](https://github.com/status-im/specs/blob/master/status-client-spec.md#discovery).

+This is an ongoing area of research and will likely change in future versions.

+Known static nodes MAY also be used.

 ## Footnotes